Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 <summary>Computational Efficiency</summary>

 ## Computational Efficiency
-Computational efficiency is perhaps the best metric for comparing two designs.
-It is calculated by dividing the throughput by the power consumed (Msamples/Watt).
+Computational efficiency is a very common and important metric for comparing two designs.
+It is calculated by dividing the throughput by the power consumed (MegaSamples/Watt).
 For a given design, the one with a higher number is more efficient in its use of power to perform the computations.
-In the following graph computational efficiency is plotted for a 240 tap filter chain with 1, 5, and 10 filters.
+In the following graph computational efficiency is plotted for a 240-tap FIR filter chain with 1, 5, and 10 filters.
 For this graph the slope is not relevant, but whether for a given chain, the efficiency of a design is better or worse than the other implementation.
-Here we can see that the computation efficiency is better for a one DSP implementation of a single filter chain, but the AI Engine implementation efficiency is better as the number of filters increases.
+Here we can see that the computation efficiency is better for a one DSP implementation of a single FIR filter , but the AI Engine implementation efficiency is better as the number of filters in a chain increases.

 ![Image of 240 Tap FIR computational efficiency](images/fir_graph_240tap_efficiency.png)

+(*)Note: DSP Refers to the HLS Implementation.

 </details>